-PBRA More than Affordable Housing Project-Based Rental Assistance (PBRA) is a crucial program that provides assistance to working families, elderly, and disabled.
-All areas of life are improved with access to decent and stable housing.
+PBRA: A secure and affordable long-term housing solution Project-Based Rental Assistance (PBRA) is a crucial program that provides assistance to working individuals and families.
+All aspects of life are improved with access to secure, decent, and stable housing.
 Assisting over 2 million individuals and families